 If you know which program you want to go with, make an effort to look through their website to find the scholarships.
-The applications are usually not to difficult, and can be fun, like photographing your trip or keeping a blog to share your experience!
+The applications are usually not too difficult, and can be fun, like photographing your trip or keeping a blog to share your experience!

-- CEA Global Education offers a variety of scholarships, ranging from $500 to $3,000, which would be eligible for use on their internship programs, available in Spain, England, Czech Republic and China.
+- CEA Study Abroad offers a variety of scholarships, ranging from $500 to $3,000, which would be eligible for use on their internship programs, available in Spain, England, Czech Republic and China.

 - The Cultural Vistas Fellowship offers a full scholarship, including housing and airfare, for 12 U.S. students to intern abroad in Argentina, Germany or Singapore for the summer.
-Check out their program here.
+Read more on Cultural Vista's program listing.

 - The DiversityAbroad.com/CAPA scholarship is for $1,000 or $2,000 toward a study abroad or intern abroad program with CAPA, with preference given to disadvantaged and minority students.